-- 1. Calculate the number of tall trees for each geographic boundary (prefecture) on 31st March 2006 based on "Road Tree Planting Status Survey" which was implemented in 2007. - 2.
+- 1. Calculate the number of tall trees for each geographic boundary (prefecture) on 31st March 2008 based on "Road Tree Planting Status Survey" which was implemented in 2008. - 2.
 Calculate the number of tall trees on 31st March 1990 by using linear interpolations of two surveyed data (1986 and 1991) from "Road Tree Planting Status Survey".
-Then, calculate the number of tall trees for each prefecture on 31st March 1990 by multiplying these values by the ratio of the number of tall trees for each prefecture on 31st March 2006 (which is estimated in Step 1). - 3.
+Then, calculate the number of tall trees for each prefecture on 31st March 1990 by multiplying these values by the ratio of the number of tall trees for each prefecture on 31st March 2007.
+The number of tall trees on 31st March 1990 is fixed to the value on 31st March 2007. - 3.
 Calculate the number of tall trees which have been planted since 1st April 1990 by subtracting value estimated in Step 1 from one in Step 2 (Revegetation is considered to be an activity which takes place after 1st January 1990.
 However, Japan considers revegetation as an activity after 1st April 1990 because "Road Tree Planting Status Survey" has been implemented on fiscal year basis). - 4.
 Estimate the ratio of the number of tall trees planted on the road which planted area is less than 500 m2 by using data (general road: 1.00%, expreeway: 0.00%, significant level: 95%) from sampling survey implemented in 2006. - 5.
-Estimate land area per tall tree by using data (general road: 0.0062 [ha/tree], expreeway: 0.0008 [ha/tree], significant level: 95%) from sampling survey implemented in 2006 (Extract RV land randomly and calculate by dividing this land area by the number of tall trees planted on the land). - 6.
+Estimate land area per tall tree by using data (general road: 0.0062 [ha/tree], expressway: 0.0008 [ha/tree], significant level: 95%) from sampling survey implemented in 2006 (These data are calculated by dividing randomly sampled RV land area by the number of tall trees planted on the land). - 6.
 Calculate area of tall tree planted land which is 500 m2 or more by multiplying values estimated in Step 4 & 5 by the number of tall trees for each geographical boundary (prefecture) estimated in Step 3.